 News and notices

-- MPNP program staff along with Manitoba Employers will be in Manila, Philippines and Vienna Austria providing information on employment opportunities in Manitoba.
+- MPNP program staff along with Manitoba Employers will be in Vienna Austria providing information on employment opportunities in Manitoba.
 For more information regarding the skills and requirements, please visit the employer direct page on how you may be able to participate.

 - Business Immigration and Investment Branch has Moved to 7-213 Notre Dame